ni/niflexlogger-plugins/plugins/FFT/README.md

 - Configure one or more channels
 - Invoke the FFT plug-in by selecting Add channels>>Plug-in>>FFT
 - Click the configure (gear) button on the right hand side of the plug-in.
-- Click the channel picker icon to select the channels for which you want to compute the FFT and click OK.
+- Click the channel picker icon to select the channel for which you want to compute the FFT and click OK.
+Note: If the "Number of FFT Samples" is too small, multiple FFT calculations will be performed in a single cycle to ensure we don't fall behind.

 ![Configuration Options](./Configure.jpg)